mikke89/RmlUi/readme.md

 - `Context::ProcessMouseWheel` now takes a float value for the `wheel_delta` property, thereby enabling continuous/smooth scrolling for input devices with such support.
 The default scroll length for unity value of `wheel_delta` is now three times the default line-height multiplied by the current dp-ratio.
 - The system interface now has two new functions for setting and getting text to and from the clipboard: `virtual void SystemInterface::SetClipboardText(const Core::WString& text)` and `virtual void SystemInterface::GetClipboardText(Core::WString& text)`.
+- The debugger now has the ability to clear the log.
+Additionally, the displayed element information updates when the element changes.

 ### Breaking changes

-If upgrading from the original libRocket branch, some breaking changes should be considered:
+Breaking changes since RmlUi v2.0.

 - Rml::Core::String has been replaced by std::string, thus, interfacing with the library now requires you to change your string types.
 This change was motivated by a small performance gain, additionally, it should make it easier to interface with the library especially for users already using std::string in their codebase.
 Similarly, Rml::Core::WString is now an alias for std::wstring.
 - Querying the property of an element for size, position and similar may not work as expected right after changes to the document or style.
-This change is made for performance reasons, see the note below for reasoning and a workaround.
+This change is made for performance reasons, see the description under *performance* for reasoning and a workaround.
 - The Controls::DataGrid "min-rows" property has been replaced by an attribute of the same name.
 - Removed RenderInterface::GetPixelsPerInch, instead the pixels per inch value has been fixed to 96 PPI, as per CSS specs.
 To achieve a scalable user interface, instead use the 'dp' unit.
 - Removed 'top' and 'bottom' from z-index property.